odpi/egeria/open-metadata-resources/open-metadata-tutorials/building-egeria-tutorial/task-installing-egeria.md

 ```

-You are now ready to [learn about the OMAG Server](../omag-server-tutorial).
+You are now ready to [learn about the OMAG Server Platform](../omag-server-tutorial).

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),